Martha May Eliot: Biography

 Martha May Eliot was born in Dorchester, Massachusetts in 1891, to Christopher Rhodes Eliot, a Unitarian minister, and Mary Jackson May.
 Her father was a scion of the Eliot family, an influential American family that is regarded as one of the Boston Brahmins, originating in Boston, whose ancestors became wealthy and held sway over the American education system in the late 19th and early 20th centuries.
 Her grandfather, William G. Eliot, was the first chancellor of Washington University in St. Louis.
 The poet, playwright, critic, and Nobel laureate T.S.
 Eliot was her first cousin.

 During undergraduate study at Bryn Mawr College she met Ethel Collins Dunham, who was to become her life partner.
 After completing their undergraduate education, the two enrolled together at Johns Hopkins University School of Medicine in 1914.

 In 1918, Eliot graduated from medical school at Johns Hopkins University.
 As early as her second year of medical school, Dr. Eliot hoped to become "some kind of social doctor."
 She taught at Yale University's department of pediatrics from 1921 to 1935.
 For most of these years, Dr. Eliot also directed the National Children's Bureau Division of Child and Maternal Health (1924–1934).
 She later accepted a full-time position at the bureau, becoming bureau chief in 1951.
 In 1956, she left the bureau to become department chairman of child and maternal health at Harvard School of Public Health.

 During her tenure at the Children's Bureau, Eliot helped establish government programs that implemented her ideas about social medicine, and she was responsible for drafting most of the Social Security Act's language dealing with maternal and child health.
 During World War II, she administered the Emergency Maternity and Infant Care program, which provided maternity care for greater than 1 million servicemen's wives.
 After the war, she held influential positions in both the World Health Organization and United Nations Children's Fund (UNICEF).
 From 1949 to 1951, Eliot worked as an assistant director for WHO in Geneva.
 In 1959, Martha accepted a post as chair of the Massachusetts Commission on Children and Youth, a position she held for a decade.

 She served as the chief architect of health provisions for children in the 1935 US Social Security Act, that mandated that every state establish child health services.
 In 1946, she served as the vice chair of the US delegation to the International Health Conference and on behalf of the US, signed the constitution that established the World Health Organization (she was the only woman to sign WHO's constitution).

+Martha May Eliot died in Cambridge, Massachusetts on February 14, 1978.

 Personal life

-Martha Jane Eliot shared her personal life in a long emotional and domestic partnership with Ethel Collins Dunham, also a pioneering female pediatrician, who was made the first female member of the American Pediatric Society and was awarded its highest award, the Howland Medal, in 1957.